Optimal Multitask Linear Regression and Contextual Bandits under Sparse Heterogeneity: Linear Contextual Bandit

+Both models have been studied: for instance {\sf Model-C} in \cite{Han2020SequentialBL,oh2021sparsity,Ren2020DynamicBL} and {\sf Model-P} in \cite{bastani2020online,bastani2021mostly}.
 We extend these models to the multitask setting.
 We present {\sf Model-C} here, and state a parallel set of results under {\sf Model-P} in Appendix \ref{app:model-p}.
-We consider $M$ $K$-armed bandit instances, where the $ m$-th is associated with a parameter $\beta^m\in\RR^d$.
-Each bandit $m\in[M]$ has an activation probability $p^m\in[0,1]$.
-At each round $t$ within the time horizon $T$, each bandit $m$ is independently activated with probability $p^m$; and we observe contexts for the activated bandits.
-The parameters $\{p^m\}_{m\in [M]}$ model the frequency of receiving contexts.
-Without loss of generality, we consider $p^{1}\ge p^2\ge \cdots\ge p^{M}$.
-When $p^1=\dots=p^M =1$, contexts for all bandit instances are always observed.
+We consider $M$ $K$-armed bandit instances, where the $ m$-th is associated with a parameter $\beta^{(m)}\in\RR^d$.
+Each bandit $m\in[M]$ has an activation probability $p_m\in[0,1]$.
+At each round $t$ within the time horizon $T$, each bandit $m$ is independently activated with probability $p_m$; and we observe contexts for the activated bandits.
+The parameters $\{p_m\}_{m=1}^M$ model the frequency of receiving contexts.
+When $p_1=\dots=p_m =1$, contexts for all bandit instances are always observed.
+We denote $\sum_{m\in\cI}p_m$ as $p_{\cI}$ for any $\cI\subseteq [M]$.
+Without loss of generality, we assume $p_1\geq \cdots \geq p_M$.